 The Autism Epidemic

 Autism rates continue to surge in most countries despite a significant problem with under-diagnosis.
 In 2015, the Centers For Disease Control (CDC) reported that 1 in 45 children in the United States had autism spectrum disorder (ASD), which includes Asperger’s Syndrome (a milder version of the disease).
-The CDC just updated those statistics to 1 in 40 children.
+Despite the lack of any formal testing program, the CDC just updated those statistics to 1 in 44 children.
 Boys are five times more likely to be autistic than girls.
 It’s clearly driven largely by neurotoxins in food, water, air and soil.
+Some states are worse than others.
+Some countries are worse than others.
+Testing is severely lacking.
+Why?

 Nationwide, the number of 6- to 21-year-old students classified as having autism rose 165 percent between 2005 and 2014.